hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     - Only one flow monitor per interface and per direction is supported.

-- <mark style="background: #e0ffff;">Telemetry</mark>
-  - information and/or data
-  - provide <span style="color: #bb6600;">awareness and visibility</span> info what is occurring on the network at any given
-  - core function of the device not to generate security alerts designed to detect unwanted or malicious activity from computer networks
-  - use a <span style="color: #bb6600;">push method</span> which makes it faster than SNMP
-  - advantage over SNMP: <span style="color: #bb6600;">scalability</span>
-  - types of data in telemetry info
-    - flow info: endpoints, protocols, ports, when the flow started, how long the flow was active, etc.
-    - <span style="color: #bb6600;">interpacket variation</span>:
-      - any interpacket variations within the flow, e.g., variation in Time To Live (TTL), IP and TCP flags, payload length, etc
-      - capture variations seen within the flow, such as the packets TTL, IP/TCP flags, and payload length
-    - context details: derived outside the packet header, including variation in buffer utilization, packet drops within a flow, association with tunnel endpoints, etc.
-  - <span style="color: #bb6600;">Model-Driven Telemetry</span>
-    - a new approach for network monitoring
-    - data <span style="color: #bb6600;">streamed</span> from network devices continuously using a push model
-    - provide near real-time access to operational statistics
-    - apps subscribe to specific data items they need
-    - use standard-based YANG data models over NETCONF-YANG
-    - Cisco IOS XE streaming telemetry allows to push data off of the device to an external collector at a much higher frequency, more efficiently, as well as data on-change streaming.
-  - network monitoring solution uses streams and push operational data to provide nnear real-time of activity: <span style="color: #bb6600;">model-driven telemetry</span>
-  - benefit of using telemetry over SNMP to configure new routers for monitoring purposes: <span style="color: #bb6600;">telemetry uses a push method which makes it faster than SNMP</span>
-  - advantage of network telemetry over SNMP pulls: <span style="color: #bb6600;">scalability</span>

 - <mark style="background: #e0ffff;">Simple Network Management Protocol (SNMP)</mark>
   - new device to access SNMPv3 view: set the <span style="color: #bb6600;">password</span> to be used for SNMPv3 authentication
   - version 3 security level